warmlogic/thisishappening/README.md

   - Potentially splits events across regions
   - Keeping the running statistics requires storing many rows in database table; wouldn't be an issue if I wasn't trying to operate on a shoestring budget because I could run my own database
 - It's not uncommon to get a false alarm due to one user posting many tweets in a short time period
+- To add a location to the bot tweets, need to enable in: Settings and privacy -> Privacy and safety -> Location information -> Add location information to your Tweets